forikal-uk/xml-authoring-library/HowTo-GoogleAPISetup.md

 find in the JSON file.

+^Dev Notes:

-^Dev Notes: I followed the instructions above, wrote notes on how to improve the wording and grabbed screen grabs as I did it.
+* I followed the instructions above, wrote notes on how to improve the wording and grabbed screen grabs as I did it.
 So, I (@forikal-uk) shall migrate them over to here at some point.
 See my notes at: https://github.com/forikal-uk/gsheet-to-xml/issues/6#issuecomment-393713500

+* There are a number of types of API key available.
+I have followed Google's _Help me choose_ guide and came to the conclusion that, because we have user interaction and access user data, O Auth 2.0 is probably the type of key that we will be using.
+See my notes in [the comment on ping-drive](https://github.com/forikal-uk/ping-drive/issues/1#issuecomment-394159265).